Preconception Care for Male Partners

 In up to 50% of cases, infertility issues stem from the male, and the quality of human semen has declined by 50–60% over the last 40 years due to a variety of factors.

-Addressing the male partner is important when it comes to preconception care as it takes two to tango!
-Sperm is a reflection of the overall health of the male, and is impacted by factors including hormonal status, heavy metal exposure, stress, immune function, diet & exercise, weight, smoking and drug use.
-Important nutrients for male fertility include:
+Addressing the male partner is important when it comes to preconception care - it takes two to tango.
+Sperm is a reflection of overall male health and is impacted by hormonal status, heavy metal exposure, stress, immune function, diet and exercise, weight, smoking and drug use.

-• CoQ10 - has been shown to increase sperm concentration, motility and morphology
+• CoQ10 - has been shown to increase sperm concentration, motility and morphology.

 Learn More